aws-samples/eks-workshop/content/servicemesh/routing.md

 kubectl get virtualservice ratings -o yaml
 ```

-The subset is set to v1 by default and returns a 500 HTTP error for all requests if the logged user matches with **jason** for ratings.
+The subset is set to v1 and by default returns an error message of "Ratings service is currently unavailable" below the reviewer name if the logged username matches 'jason'.

 ```
 spec: